MBSC launches the “University Innovation Challenge” With its Partners

 The UNDP Resident Representative for Saudi Arabia, Dr. Adam Bouloukos, said that the Challenge will inspire Saudi youth to develop their own innovative solutions to grand challenges and ensure the Kingdom’s consistent progress on the path of sustainability.
 “By facilitating the participation of the younger generation in finding answers to sustainability challenges, we are inspiring them to think about the future of their communities,” he explained.

-David Abdow, President and CEO of the Babson Global Centre for Entrepreneurial Leadership (BGCEL), said that BGCEL is pleased to support the initiative to empower Saudi Arabia’s future generation of problem-solvers and innovators by giving them the opportunity to tackle some of the real challenges facing their communities.
+David Abdow, President and CEO of Babson Global, said that Babson Global Center for Entrepreneurial Leadership (BGCEL) is pleased to support the initiative to empower Saudi Arabia’s future generation of problem-solvers and innovators by giving them the opportunity to tackle some of the real challenges facing their communities.
 “I am confident that the young students of the Kingdom will use this opportunity to strengthen their ties and advance their entrepreneurial leadership skills,” he added.

 The University Innovation Challenge will be launched nationally on November 14th, 2021.
 The participating teams are required to attend a series of expert webinars during December 2021 and January 2022, organized to familiarize them with the UN SDGs and their economic, environmental, and social pillars, as well as the importance of innovating for humanity and the art of pitching.